Caroliveira/caroliveira.github.io/README.md

 - **Framework**: The project is built using Vite and ReactJS.
 - **Styling**: Styled with SASS following its best practices and guidelines.
-- **Deployment**: Automated deployment through GitHub Actions, ensuring that the latest version of my portfolio is always available.
+- **Deployment**: Automated deployment through AWS Amplify, ensuring that the latest version of my portfolio is always available.

 ## License